 Types of Names

-Provision is made in the DCCKI RAPP to ensure that the name of the Subject of each DCCKI Certificate is in accordance with the relevant DCCKI Certificate Profile in Annex B to this document.
+Provision is made in the DCCKI RAPP section 5.1 to ensure that the name of the Subject of each DCCKI Certificate is in accordance with the relevant DCCKI Certificate Profile in Annex B to this document.

 Need for Names to be Meaningful

-Provision is made in the DCCKI RAPP to ensure that the name of the Subject of each DCCKI Infrastructure Certificate is meaningful and consistent with the relevant DCCKI Certificate Profile in Annex B to this document.
+Provision is made in the DCCKI RAPP section 5.1 to ensure that the name of the Subject of each DCCKI Infrastructure Certificate is meaningful and consistent with the relevant DCCKI Certificate Profile in Annex B to this document.

 Anonymity or Pseudonymity of Subscribers

-Provision is made in the DCCKI RAPP to prohibit DCCKI Eligible Subscribers from requesting the Issue of a DCCKI Certificate anonymously or by means of a pseudonym.
+Provision is made in the DCCKI RAPP section 5.5 to prohibit DCCKI Eligible Subscribers from requesting the Issue of a DCCKI Certificate anonymously or by means of a pseudonym.

 Rules for Interpreting Various Name Forms